sagemath/trac_to_gh/Issue 3273.md

 # Issue 3273: extend isqrt to work for Python int's in addition to Sage integers and objects with an isqrt method

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3273

 Original creator: was